drew-chen/stock-trader/README.md

 ![A screenshot of the app.](src/assets/Screenshot.png)

-A responsive single-page application.
 Buy and sell different stocks.
+A responsive single-page application from the final project from Maximilian Schwarzmüller's VueJS2 course.

-This uses Vue and Bootstrap for the front-end, Vue Router for routing, Vuex for state management, and Firebase Realtime Database as a test backend.
+This uses Vue, Vuex, Bootstrap, and Firebase Realtime Database.

-## Features
+### Features
 * Saving and loading progress from a database
 * Input validation and visualization
 * Animations between routes